kmatarese/glide/README.md

 Sometimes it is necessary to call clean up functionality after processing is complete.
 Sticking with the example above that utilizes SQL-based nodes in a parallel processing context, you'll want to explicitly close your database connections in each subprocess.
-The `consume` method accepts a `clean` argument that is a dictionary mapping argument names to cleaner functions.
+The `consume` method accepts a `cleanup` argument that is a dictionary mapping argument names to cleaner functions.
 The following example tells the `Glider` to call the function `closer` with the value from `extract_conn` once `consume` is finished.
 Note that `closer` is a